Tom Wilson (music producer): Achievements

 Wilson was an important producer of the 1960s, alongside his contemporaries (including Phil Spector, George Martin, Jimmy Miller, Brian Wilson, Quincy Jones, Tom Dowd, and Teo Macero).
 He has been said to have had the skill of "putting the right people together for the right projects".
 Grammy-winning producer Ian Brennan wrote in Tape Op Magazine, "That an African American man played a massive and pivotal role in three seminal musical forms seemingly dominated by Caucasian artists – folk rock, prog rock, and proto-punk – is one of the most tragically untold stories in popular music’s history."

 Wilson made an important contribution to Dylan's rock and roll sound, producing his first rock recordings on Bringing It All Back Home.
 In the 1969 Rolling Stone Interview, Jann Wenner asked, "There's been some articles on Wilson and he says that he's the one that gave you the rock and roll sound.
 Is that true?"
 Dylan: "Did he say that?
 Well if he said it... [laughs] more power to him. [laughs] He did to a certain extent.
 That is true.
 He did.
 He had a sound in mind".

 Frank Zappa spoke highly of Wilson, who produced the Mothers of Invention's first two albums Freak Out! and Absolutely Free:

 Tom Wilson was a great guy.
 He had vision, you know?
 And he really stood by us ...
 I remember the first thing that we recorded was "Any Way the Wind Blows," and that was okay.
 Then we did "Who Are the Brain Police?" and I saw him through the glass and he was on the phone immediately to New York going, "I don't know!"
 Trying to break it to 'em easy, I guess ...

 Wilson was sticking his neck out.
 He laid his job on the line by producing the album.

 Death

 Wilson died of a heart attack in Los Angeles in 1978, aged 47.
 He was buried at the Doris Miller Memorial Park in McLennan County, Texas.

-In Popular Media
+In popular media

 Wilson appears as a minor character (portrayed by Eric Berryman) in the 2024 Bob Dylan biographical film A Complete Unknown.